 This page will be updated twice daily to include the latest numbers and developments surrounding COVID-19

 Overview: The United States is experiencing sustained human-to-human transmission of the novel COVID-19 virus, first discovered in Wuhan, China in December 2019.
 Since then, every state in the US has confirmed cases, and new cases are emerging every day.
 Susceptibility to the virus sub-type may also be significant, as cases may result in two to three additional cases.
-COVID-19 has significantly altered life in America, as many states have enacted state-wide school closures, shut-down restaurants and bars, encouraged home quarantines.
+COVID-19 has significantly altered life in America, as many states have enacted state-wide shut-downs school closures, shut-down restaurants and bars, encouraged home quarantines.
 Most recently, states have started reopening measures, though public health officials warn of a spike in cases if social distancing measures do not continue.

 Follow along with our weekly (and often 2x weekly) medical bulletins for up to date COVID-19 information and physician and evidence-based recommendations with tips on staying safe and healthy.

 State by State Restrictions: For information on COVID-19 restrictions and guidelines by public health departments by state, please follow this link.

 International Travel Restrictions: See VIGILINT’s COVID-19 heat map for international travel restrictions and advisories from the CDC and US State Department.

 US State of National Emergency: President Trump has enacted restrictions for travel to the United States from foreign nationals in China, Iran, South Korea, and most European countries.

 Latest numbers: Global case count has surpassed 3,610,006+ with 252,346+ deaths, and 1,176,338 total recoveries.
 US case count is up to 1,181,855+ with 69,079 deaths.